lainproliant/xeno/README.md.rst

 Version 1.3: August 29th, 2016
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

--  Have the injector offer itself as a named resource named 'injector'.
+-  Have the injector offer itself as a named resource named ‘injector’.